Master of Science in Nursing in Neonatal Nurse Practitioner

 Curriculum

-Below is a curriculum sample for Ohio State’s online Master of Science in Nursing in Neonatal Nurse Practitioner program.
+Below is a sample of the coursework for Ohio State’s online Master of Science in Nursing — Neonatal Nurse Practitioner program.

 Clinical coursework

-Below is the clinical coursework for Ohio State’s online Master of Science in Nursing in Neonatal Nurse Practitioner program.
+Below is the clinical coursework for Ohio State’s online Master of Science in Nursing — Neonatal Nurse Practitioner program.

 Assistant Clinical Professor